Several tracks closed in Kaimai Range after pathogen discovery

-Several tracks and areas in the Kamai Range have closed after the pathogen responsible for kauri disease was discovered.
+Several tracks and areas in the Kaimai Range have closed after the pathogen responsible for kauri disease was discovered.

 Department of Conservation (DOC) said, in a statement, provisional positive test results had detected Phytophthora agathidicida (PA) on a track near the Wharawhara entrance of Kaimai Mamaku Conservation Park, near Tauranga.